-Top 10 best used estate cars 2022
+Top 10 best used estate cars 2023

 If you need to make the most of an estate’s carrying capacity, most allow you to fold the back seats down with a flick of a lever.
-MPVs and SUVs, meanwhile, often prioritise passenger space over boot space, and in seven-seat cars, there’s usually very little boot space when all seats are in place.
+MPVs and SUVs, meanwhile, often prioritise passenger room over boot space, and in seven-seat cars, there’s usually very little boot space when all seats are in place.
 You’ll either need to fold more seats down or remove some completely to get the same amount of space.

 Buying a used estate car means you can get all of these benefits without splashing out on a brand-new car.
 If you need even more luggage space, check out our guide to the cars with the biggest boots on sale, or continue reading our rundown of the best used estate cars to buy now.

-A lot of people scoffed at the ‘Superb’ name when Skoda’s largest car started production in the early 2000s, but now the car does live up to its name.
+A lot of people scoffed at the ‘Superb’ name when Skoda’s largest car started production in the early 2000s, but now the model does live up to its name.
 It’s truly massive inside, with enough space for adults to stretch out in the back seats and 660 litres of boot space behind the seats.
 With the seats down, there’s more space than the Mercedes E-Class Estate, and you can even fold the front passenger seat down for long loads.

 We’ve not awarded the Superb Estate top marks for its huge boot alone; it has plenty of equipment even in the lower trim levels, and the interior is well built.
 The latest Superb is a handsome machine, but it also impresses with tried-and-tested engines that offer both low fuel bills and excellent performance.
 There’s even a Sportline version with a petrol engine from VW’s hot hatchbacks, should you wish to surprise some sports car owners.
-Plenty are available used but, if you can afford it, we’d recommend going for the 2.0-litre diesel over the 1.6-litre - as fuel economy is similar, but the larger engine is far more powerful.
+Plenty are available used, but if you can afford it, we’d recommend going for the 2.0-litre diesel over the 1.6-litre, as fuel economy is similar, but the larger engine is far more powerful.

-We love how it drives - it’s among the best-driving estates on sale – and, whether you fancy reasonable running costs, breathtaking performance or a bit of both, the 5 Series’ engine range delivers.
+We love how it performs – it’s among the best-driving estates on sale – and, whether you fancy reasonable running costs, breathtaking performance or a bit of both, the 5 Series’ engine range delivers.
 The 520d is most common, and plenty for most people’s needs, but the 540i xDrive is incredibly quick (and thirsty).
-The interior feels incredibly premium and both SE and M Sport trim levels are well-equipped, although useful functionality like Apple CarPlay was an additional-cost option in pre-facelift cars.
+The interior feels truly premium and both SE and M Sport trim levels are well-equipped, although useful functionality like Apple CarPlay was an additional-cost option in pre-facelift cars.

 Being part of the Volkswagen Group guarantees a well-built interior (even if it’s not the last word in exuberant design), and no version is poorly equipped.
-Air conditioning, an infotainment touchscreen measuring in at 8.25-inches, a DAB radio Apple CarPlay and Android Auto and alloy wheels are all fitted as standard and stepping up to the higher trim levels with more kit doesn’t cost the earth.
+Air conditioning, an infotainment touchscreen measuring in at 8.25-inches, a DAB radio, Apple CarPlay, Android Auto and alloy wheels are all fitted as standard and stepping up to the higher trim levels with more kit doesn’t cost the earth.
 The Octavia Estate gets broadly the same choice of engines as the Superb, with petrol, diesel, and a range-topping plug-in hybrid.
 It’s also available as a quick vRS model, with the same powertrain options as the standard car.
-These hold their value better than the standard model, which is also the case for the higher spec SE L model.
+These hold their value better than the standard model, which is also the case for the higher spec SE L version.

 All Kia models get an extensive seven-year/100,000-mile warranty from new, which is fully transferable to the next owner.
 This makes the Ceed Sportswagon appealing second-hand, as you’ll have a much longer warranty than any of the other cars on this list, which all come with three years of coverage.
-The Ceed Sportswagon gets its place on this list for more than its strong warranty, because it’s very practical and spacious.
+The Ceed Sportswagon gets its place on this list for more than just its strong warranty, because it’s very practical and spacious.

 At 600 litres, the boot is just shy of the Skoda Octavia Estate’s available luggage space, and the lip you’ll need to haul heavy items over is now much lower.
 On top of that, there’s more shoulder room in the rear seats than the previous Ceed Sportswagon, and the interior is equal in quality to the Ford Focus and Volkswagen Golf.
 Even the entry-level ‘2’ grade features cruise control, air-conditioning, smartphone mirroring, alloy wheels and windscreen wipers with a de-icing function.

 Take the sharp looks of the SEAT Leon hatchback, add extra space and you have the SEAT Leon Estate.
 It’s as good to drive as the hatchback, and the interior is built to the same high quality.
-While the interior could have a little more design sparkle, all models get a touchscreen, DAB radio, cruise control and air conditioning, with the higher-spec FR trim level models adding equipment sometimes reserved only for more expensive models.
+While the interior could have a little more design sparkle, all models get a touchscreen, DAB radio, cruise control and air conditioning, with the higher-spec FR trim level models adding equipment that is sometimes reserved only for more expensive models.

-There’s class-leading headroom in the front and lots of space in the rear, and the estate is usefully practical with its maximum boot space of 1,620 litres.
-Storage space inside the cabin is good too.
+There’s class-leading headroom in the front and lots of room in the rear, and the estate is usefully practical with its maximum boot space of 1,620 litres.
+Storage area inside the cabin is good too.
 Using some of the same engines as the Skoda Octavia Estate, no Leon is sluggish or expensive to run – especially the 201bhp PHEV e-Hybrid model .
 Leons are usually well-priced on the used market, and you may be able to find some great deals on lightly used examples of the new model.